DexterHaslem/gcc-xc-bootstrap/README.md

 # gcc-xc-bootstrap
-scripts to download and compile a freestanding (nostdlib) binutils + gcc toolchain
+Scripts to download and compile a freestanding (nostdlib) binutils + gcc toolchain.
+This is based on the guide available here http://wiki.osdev.org/GCC_Cross-Compiler

 # Usage